-- Stop a Ranger: Wave one over - Go for a walk: Head to Medical (Headquarters) or a Ranger Outpost - Call someone: Dial 385-226-5597 - Be Honest!: In order to help you as much as possible, we need to know exactly what's going on in a situation-especially if you ingested something.
+Stop a Ranger: Wave one over

+• Go for a walk: Head to Medical, Ranger Outpost, Ranger HQ, or Sanctuary Building

+• Call someone: Dial (385) 226-5597

+• Be Honest!: In order to help you as much as possible, we need to know exactly what's going on in a situation-especially if you ingested something.
 We won't be telling your story to anyone who does not have a NEED to know.
-IT COULD SAVE A LIFE!
+IT COULD SAVE A LIFE.